orlikoski/Skadi/README.md

 - Username: `skadi`
 - Password: `skadi`

 Access the portal through a web browser at the IP address of the server.
-In this example the server is `192.168.1.2` and Vagrant will create a link to `localhost`
+In this example the server is `192.168.1.2` while Vagrant and Docker will create a link to `localhost`
 - Example: http://192.168.1.2
 - Vagrant Example: http://localhost